Bhargav-Hazarika/Tredence-Case-Study-AI/README.md

 ### Observation

-As the value of λ increases, the sparsity level increases significantly.
-This indicates that the L1 regularization is effectively pruning the network.
-However, this comes with a trade-off: the test accuracy remains relatively low and does not improve significantly.
-This suggests that excessive pruning can limit the model’s ability to learn complex patterns.
+As the value of λ increases, the level of sparsity increases significantly.
+This indicates that L1 regularization effectively reduces the network.
+However, it comes with a trade-in: test accuracy remains relatively low and does not improve significantly.
+This indicates that excessive pruning can limit the ability of a model to learn complex patterns.

 ---